 Check & Double Check Info

 The best thing to do to avoid errors is to check that all your information is accurate.
 You should also make sure you have access to the most current and precise document before uploading it and sending it off to the manufacturing facility.

 Remember, even the tiniest of errors can be fatal when it comes to the assembly of PCBs.

 Summing It Up

 It is hard to create and manage a bill of materials; it is easily one of those tasks in which errors can occur rather quickly.
 These errors can be resolved but at the price of possibly redoing an entire order.

-It behooves those tasked with creating BOMS to take advantage of applications that are available and designed to make multifunctional specifications feel somewhat more straightforward.
+It behooves those tasked with creating BOMS to take advantage of available applications and designed to make multifunctional specifications feel somewhat more straightforward.